akka/akka/README.md

 In addition to that, you may enjoy following:

+- The [news](http://akka.io/news) section of the page, which is updated whenever a new version is released
 - The [Akka Team Blog](http://blog.akka.io)
 - [@akkateam](https://twitter.com/akkateam) on Twitter
 - Questions tagged [#akka on StackOverflow](http://stackoverflow.com/questions/tagged/akka)